Being physically active

 - Set achievable goals.
 Don’t compare yourself to others.

 - Seek professional help if you have special health conditions or physical challenges.

-- Set a specific time to exercise and make it part of your daily routine – first thing in the morning works best if you want to fit it into a busy schedule.
+- Set a specific time to exercise and make it part of your daily routine.

-- Find close and easy access to exercise.
+- Find close and easy access to exercise and resources for exercise.

-- If you can't afford a gym, consider low-cost home equipment such as stretch cords, a floor mat, a few weights, an exercise ball, exercise videos, or using your own body weight for resistance.
+- If you can’t afford a gym, consider low-cost home equipment, such as stretch cords, a floor mat, a few weights, exercise videos, or using your own body weight for resistance.